-For the record, and I’ll try to find the agency stamp and upload it here:
+For the record: Bernsen’s International Press Service – BIPS and I’ll try to find the agency stamp and upload it here.

-This from Frank Martin: Formed by Theo Bernsen who began his press career by running an underground news paper in Nazi Occupied Holland.
+I received this information on BIPS from photographer Frank Martin: Formed by Theo Bernsen who began his press career by running an underground news paper in Nazi Occupied Holland.

 He formed a features agency working from a three floor building in Garrick Street, serving magazines and papers in Britain and world wide, concentrating on features which had some ‘life’.
 In other words he was not very interested in door-stepping but looked for pictures and stories which would sell again and again.
 BIPS made a good living from the many picture magazines which proliferated in the fifties and sixties: Stern, Paris Match, Le Ore, l’illustre and so on.
 Harry Kerr [The Times] and Frank Martin [The Guardian] get their foot into Fleet Street via BIPS.